mathworks/Simscape-Vehicle-Templates/README.md

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v2.0 -- Dec 2020**
+**Major changes in this release to enable multi-axle vehicles.**
+**Datasets compatible with earlier releases will need changes to work with this version.**
+1. Added semi-truck (3 axles, 10 wheels), box trailer and tank trailer (2 axles, 8 wheels)
+2. Added optional pendulum slosh model to tank trailer
+3. Added second base model (sm_car_Axle3.slx) for 3-axle vehicles pulling 2-axle trailers
+4. MATLAB app can be used with base models of any name (model name is a dialog box field)
+5. Axles enumerated 1, 2, 3 instead of front, rear
+6. Initial values for maneuvers specified in MATLAB (was Excel)
+7. Maneuver setup sets initial speed for trailer wheels
+8. Data for driver models specified in MATLAB (was Excel)

 **v1.6 -- Oct 2020**
 1. Added Event Constant Radius
 2. Added CRG Custom (slot for custom events, copy of CRG Mallory Park)